Thinking about visiting Japan? Or are you just curious about Japan’s climate, seasons, and temperatures?

 Fall in Japan is from September to November (see also ‘When Is Fall In Japan?‘).

 Temperatures during this season can range from 50 to 70 degrees Fahrenheit (10 to 21 degrees Celsius).
 During fall, temperatures are slightly higher than the temperatures in spring.
-And due to this, fall is one of the most popular times to visit Japan.
+And due to this, fall is one of the most popular times to visit Japan (when is fall in Japan?
+Read here to find out).

 Even in September, Japan can feel like it is still in its summer season.
 And just like spring, it’s a great time to go camping, hiking, and sightseeing – both in the city and out.
 The cooler temperatures also offer the perfect reason to head out on day trips, which happens to make October and November one of Japan’s peak tourist periods.